Piedmont (plateau): Geology

 The James River winds its way among rolling Piedmont hills in central Virginia, though most hills in the Piedmont region are smaller than these.

 The surface relief of the Piedmont is characterized by relatively low, rolling hills with heights above sea level between 200 feet (50 m) and 800 feet to 1,000 feet (250 m to 300 m).
 Its geology is complex, with numerous rock formations of different materials and ages intermingled with one another.
 Essentially, the Piedmont is the remnant of several ancient mountain chains that have since been eroded.

 Geologists have identified at least five separate events which have led to sediment deposition, including the Grenville orogeny (the collision of continents that created the supercontinent Rodinia) and the Appalachian orogeny during the formation of Pangaea.
 The last major event in the history of the Piedmont was the break-up of Pangaea, when North America and Africa began to separate.
 Large basins formed from the rifting and were filled by the sediments shed from the surrounding higher ground.
 The series of Mesozoic basins is almost entirely located inside the Piedmont region.

-Soils and farming
+Ecology

+The Piedmont ecoregion (45) is an ecoregion designated by the U.S. Environmental Protection Agency (EPA) and the Commission for Environmental Cooperation (CEC).
+This ecoregion comprises a transitional area between the mostly mountainous ecoregions of the Appalachians to the northwest and the relatively flat coastal plain to the southeast.
+It is a complex mosaic of Precambrian and Paleozoic metamorphic and igneous rocks, with moderately dissected irregular plains and some hills.
+The soils tend to be finer-textured than in coastal plain regions.
+Once largely cultivated, much of this region has reverted to successional pine and hardwood woodlands, with an increasing conversion to an urban and suburban land cover.

+Agriculture

-Piedmont soils are generally clay-like (Ultisols) and moderately fertile.
+Piedmont soils are generally clay-like (Ultisols and more locally Alfisols) and moderately productive.
 In some areas they have suffered from erosion and over-cropping, particularly in the South where cotton was historically the chief crop.
 In the central Piedmont region of North Carolina and Virginia, tobacco is the main crop, while in the north region there is more diversity, including orchards, dairying, and general farming.